avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

 ----------------------------

 :domainWidth: width of the domain around the avalanche path in [m]
-:startOfRunoutAngle: angle of the slope at the start of the run-out zone [°]
+:startOfRunoutAngle: angle of the slope at the start of the runout zone [°]
 :resType: data result type for runout analysis
 :thresholdValue: limit value for evaluation of runout (according to the chosen resType)
 :contourLevels: contour levels for difference plot (according to the chosen resType)